VCSTDN2024/imad5112-practicum-2025-ST10495586/README.md

 Future Enhancements

-• User Preferences: Allow users to set preferred meal times.
+• User Preferences: Allow users to rate song from (1-10).

-• Database Integration: Store and retrieve meal preferences.
+• Database Integration: Store more than 4 songs.

 • Dark Mode: Add a dark mode option for better usability.